Critics seek clearer guidelines for police shooting probes

 COLUMBIA, S.C.
 (AP) — State police investigated all but one officer-involved shooting in South Carolina in 2018.
 And the one they weren’t called out for was the deadliest encounter of all.

-A state senator doesn’t want to see that happen again.
-Sen. Gerald Malloy says all shootings in South Carolina that involve law enforcement officers should be reviewed by state authorities.
+A state senator wants to change that.
+Sen. Gerald Malloy says all shootings in South Carolina that involve police officers should be investigated by state - not local - authorities.